Howard Zinn

-Howard Zinn (August 24, 1922 – January 27, 2010) was an American historian, playwright, philosopher, socialist thinker and World War II veteran.
+Howard Zinn (August 24, 1922 – January 27, 2010) was an American historian and a veteran of World War II.
 He was chair of the history and social sciences department at Spelman College, and a political science professor at Boston University.
-Zinn wrote over 20 books, including his best-selling and influential A People's History of the United States in 1980.
+Zinn wrote more than 20 books, including his best-selling and influential A People's History of the United States in 1980.
 In 2007, he published a version of it for younger readers, A Young People's History of the United States.

 Zinn described himself as "something of an anarchist, something of a socialist.
 Maybe a democratic socialist."
 He wrote extensively about the civil rights movement, the anti-war movement and labor history of the United States.
-His memoir, You Can't Be Neutral on a Moving Train (Beacon Press, 2002), was also the title of a 2004 documentary about Zinn's life and work.
-Zinn died of a heart attack in 2010, at age 87.
+His memoir, You Can't Be Neutral on a Moving Train (Beacon Press, 1994), was also the title of a 2004 documentary about Zinn's life and work.
+Zinn died of a heart attack in 2010, at the age of 87.